The Seafront Development – Plot A

 “Each part of the development has its own identity, but Plot A is a unique building within the masterplan.
 There are themes that are mirrored in the buildings; look at the curvatures and colourings of the materials used, but this certainly has it’s own identity.”

-“This structure is 8 storeys high, as with Plot B, but the elevation of the land is higher in this area, so the building appears taller.
+“This structure is 8 storeys high, as with Shoreline, but the elevation of the land is higher in this area, so the building appears taller.
 The roof-space will be planted in keeping with the shingle environment you see in other areas around the site.
 The planting is able to survive in these salty conditions.
 When you look down from The Leas this roof will appear a continuation of the beach.

 “Parking is always a concern, and here we have incorporated parking for the dwellings underneath the building.
 The parking area near the Coastal Park will remain for public use.
 Access will be through the predominantly pedestrian square in front of the Leas Lifts.”